Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Introduction

 Classical shadowing is an alternative technique for measuring observables~\cite{huang2020predicting}.
 It is particularly effective when the measurement matrix can be expressed as local Pauli strings, i.e., Pauli strings that act non-trivially on a small number of qubits.
 For observables that do not admit this form, however, the number of measurements scales linearly with the squared Frobenius norm of the matrix.
 Unfortunately, for connectivity matrices of sparse graphs, this quantity generally grows linearly with the network size.

 Another recent method for measuring observables involves extended Bell measurements~\cite{Kondo2022}.
 This method decomposes the measurement matrix into matrices whose associated observables are simultaneously measurable using qubit-efficient rotation unitaries.
 Nevertheless, the number of induced observables may reach $2^n$ for a general sparse measurement matrix~\cite{Kondo2022}.
-Our key idea is to permute nodes once and beforehand, so that OPF quantum observables can be measured efficiently.
+Our key idea is to permute nodes of the underlying graph once and beforehand, so that the associated quantum observables can be measured efficiently.